128technology/docs/docs/plugin_wireguard.md

 #### Issues Fixed

-- **PLUGIN-1443**  Config generation for the plugin failing in the Bonsai mode
+- **PLUGIN-1443**  Config generation for the plugin failing

-  _**Resolution:**_ Correctly handle the config generation for routers where the DNS cache plugin is not enabled during bonsai config generation
+  _**Resolution:**_ Correctly handle the config generation for routers where the DNS cache plugin is not enabled during config generation

 - **PLUGIN-1220**  Add support for kernel version `3.10.0-1160.21.1`.